Charles, Duke of Vendôme: Anglo-Imperial campaign

-The ban and arrière-ban (service levies on the nobility) were ordered raised in Normandie.
-The vicomte de Thouars, who had been appointed as Vendôme's deputy in the province during May, departed for Picardie with 2,000 men to supplement Vendôme's forces in the province and reorganise the urban defences.
+The ban and arrière-ban (service levies on the nobility) were ordered raised in Normandy.
+The vicomte de Thouars, who had been appointed as Vendôme's deputy in the province during May, departed for Picardy with 2,000 men to supplement Vendôme's forces in the province and reorganise the urban defences.
 Vendôme's Picard army was still too small to effectively control the whole province, and therefore he concentrated his men on Hesdin, Boulogne, Thérouanne, Montreuil and Abbeville.
 Meanwhile, he abandoned other sites that were less defensible, such as Ardres.
 Across Boulogne, Thérouanne, Hesdin, Montreuil and Abbeville the garrisons numbered 12,700 infantry and 705 members of the gendarmerie, with Vendôme and the vicomte de Thouars based out of Abbeville.

 From July the English menaced the Breton coast and reeked devastation.
-François resolved to raise a new tax of 2,400,000 livres to resist the English intrusions into Bretagne without having to deprive the edges of Flanders, Artois, Guyenne and Provence which were equally threatened of their soldiery - something he would have to do without access to these new funds.
+Francis resolved to raise a new tax of 2,400,000 livres to resist the English intrusions into Brittany without having to deprive the edges of Flanders, Artois, Guyenne and Provence which were equally threatened of their soldiery - something he would have to do without access to these new funds.

 Poor weather delayed the English arrival, allowing the French to take the initiative, putting Bapaume to the torch, and pillaging and burning villages across Artois to compromise the ability to supply forces in the region.
 This accomplished the soldiers returned to their garrison towns.
 Even slower than the English soldiers were their supplies.
 Vendôme's brother Saint-Pol and the comte de Guise were tasked with containing the English force and they advanced to Desvres and Samer before the English were reunited with their supplies.